Akela-Plugins/Akela/docs/_plugins/DualUse.md

 By default, the `DualUse` plugins will start enabled, like all other plugins.
 However, when turned off, they must be aware which of the two actions they should perform in off state.
-By default, unless otherwise specified with the `defaultAction` constructor argument, they will perform the second action, the single key action.
-This can be changed to be the modifier or the layer switch, by setting `defaultAction` to zero.
+By default they will perform the second action, the single key action.
+This can be changed to be the modifier or the layer switch, by calling the `configure` method with `offAction` set to zero.

 It is possible to toggle the feature on and off, with the `on()` and `off()` methods of the appropriate object.